The Evolution of Card Credentials: From Prox cards to secure smart cards

 The shift from Prox to MIFARE Classic, then to DESFire and DUOX, shows a clear pattern: each generation adds stronger authentication, better encryption and more secure management of identity data.

 But the card is only one part of the story.
 Even the most secure credential can be undermined if it is connected to outdated access-control infrastructure.
-Many legacy systems still use two-wire connections between the reader and controller, which can create vulnerabilities if the reader cable is accessed, cut or tampered with.
-In those cases, the weakness is not necessarily the card itself, but the way the reader sends data back to the system.
+Many legacy systems still rely on Wiegand, an older reader-to-controller communication method that sends card data in one direction and without encryption.
+If the reader cable is accessed or tampered with, that data can potentially be intercepted, replayed or spoofed.

 That is why modern access-control security has to look at the full chain: the card, the reader, the communication between reader and controller, and the wider system behind it.